-Your 2015 MacBook Air may be able to run Monterey but can forget about all of these above mentioned features.
-Your expensive 2019 Mac Pro can run Monterey but even with all that power can not use most of the above mentioned features.
-There are a lot of Monterey features that will be released at a later date with software updates, we don’t know if they will have similar restrictions.
+Your 2015 MacBook Air may run Monterey, but you can forget about all of these features mentioned above.
+Your expensive 2019 Mac Pro can run Monterey, but even with all that power, can not use most of the above-mentioned features.
+There are a lot of Monterey features that will be released at a later date with software updates, and we don’t know if they will have similar restrictions.

 So really think it through.
 If you want the latest flashiest new features, make sure your Mac can make use of them.

 This one is so broad I’m not going to give specific examples but any software you use, plugins for software, etc. Make sure they work on Monterey if you decide to upgrade.
 Don’t just assume “if it works on Big Sur, it’ll work on Monterey” as it might not.
 Or maybe you’re happily cruising along on macOS El Capitan or High Sierra and figured, “let’s try out this new Monterey thingy”, more than likely, a ton of your software will no longer work after upgrading.

 So do your research.
 Visit the software developer’s website and look up your versions and their compatibility with Monterey.